-Dr. Javeed Sukhera is an Associate Professor of Psychiatry and Paediatrics at the Schulich School of Medicine and Dentistry at Western University in London, Ontario, Canada where he is also the Senior Designate Physician Lead for Child and Adolescent Psychiatry at London Health Sciences Centre (LHSC), and Interim Chair, Division of Child and Adolescent Psychiatry.
-He provides clinical consultation to the Child and Adolescent Mental Healthcare Program, Paediatric Chronic Pain Program and Transcultural Mental Health Program. at London Health Sciences Centre (LHSC).
+Dr. Javeed Sukhera is an Associate Professor of Psychiatry and Paediatrics at the Schulich School of Medicine and Dentistry at Western University in London, Ontario, Canada where he also provides clinical consultation to the Child and Adolescent Mental Healthcare Program, Paediatric Chronic Pain Program ,and Transcultural Mental Health Program. at London Health Sciences Centre (LHSC).
 He is also a Scientist at the Centre for Education Research and Innovation, and an Associate Scientist at Children's Health Research Institute/Lawson Health Research Institute.

 He completed his honours bachelor of science degree at Trinity College at the University of Toronto and his medical degree at the Medical School for International Health (MSIH), an innovative collaboration between Columbia University and Ben-Gurion University in Israel that provides a four-year MD program with an emphasis on global health.
 He completed his residency in psychiatry and fellowship in child and adolescent psychiatry at the University of Rochester in New York.
 He also holds a PhD in Health Professions Education from Maastricht University's School of Health Professions Education in the Netherlands.